wpgp/wopr/README.md

 The `confidence` argument controls the width of the confidence intervals.
 The `tails` argument controls whether the confidence intervals are calculated as one-tailed or two-tailed probabilities.
 If `confidence=0.95` and `tails=2`, then there is a 95% probability that the true population falls within the confidence intervals, given the model structure and the data used to fit the model.
 If `confidence=0.95` and `tails=1`, then there is a 95% chance that the true population exceeds the lower confidence interval and a 95% chance that the true population is less than the upper confidence interval.

-The `popthresh` argument controls the population threshold used to calculate the probability that the population will exceed this threshold.
-For example, if `popthresh=1e5`, then the `aboveThresh` result from `summaryPop()` is the probability that the population exceeds 100,000 people.
+The `popthresh` argument defines the threshold used to calculate the probability that the population will exceed this threshold.
+For example, if `popthresh=1e5`, then the `abovethresh` result from `summaryPop()` is the probability that the population exceeds 100,000 people.

 #### Query total population within a single polygon